Baxter International: History

+In May 2023, Baxter announced it was selling its biopharma solutions business, which offers drugmakers support in the form of products like injectable delivery systems and services that include regulatory resources, help with drug formulation and development, and packaging capabilities, to private equity firms Warburg Pincus and Advent International for $4.25 billion in cash.

+In August 2024, Baxter agreed to divest its kidney care business unit, Vantive, to private equity firm Carlyle Group for $3.8 billion.

+In September 2024, Hurricane Helene caused significant flooding in North Carolina, affecting a Baxter International facility in Marion.
+This facility produces approximately 60% of the intravenous (IV) fluids used in the United States.
+The disruption led to nationwide IV fluid shortages, prompting hospitals to ration supplies and implement strategies to conserve fluids.
+This also prompted questions from medical professionals about why such a large portion of the country's IV manufacturing capacity is tied to a single facility.
+As of November 7, 2024, the facility resumed producing some IV fluids.
+However, with the onset of flu season, hospitals continued to prioritize conservation efforts.

 Environmental activities

 In 1997, a report produced by the company indicated that changes made to reduce environmental impacts generated savings that exceeded their cost, producing a net profit.
 Reporting was company-wide, with a variety of aggregation and reporting, including on the company's internet and intranet sites.
 The company was an early joiner in the "green and greedy" movement, which aims to lessen the environmental impacts of manufacturing its products while saving the company money.
 In 2009 the company announced it had reached a variety of its environmentally friendly goals, and that it would continue to try to reduce waste, emissions, energy use and environmental incidents over the coming years.

 Structure

 The company had 2014 sales of $16.7 billion, across two businesses: BioScience (2013 sales - $6.6 billion) and Medical Products ($8.7 billion).
 Sales in 2013 were 42% in the United States, 30% in Europe, 16% in Asia Pacific, 12% in Latin America and Canada.
 In 2011, Baxter had approximately 61,500 employees.
 The breakdown of regional employees in 2013 was 36% in the United States; 34% in Europe; 16% in Asia Pacific; 14% in Latin America and Canada.
 In 2013, Baxter International spent more than $1.2 billion on research and development.
 As of December 31, 2016, the company had approximately 48,000 employees.